Korn Ferry (NYSE:KFY) Updates Q2 2023 Earnings Guidance

 Korn Ferry (NYSE:KFY – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
-The company provided earnings per share guidance of $1.34-$1.50 for the period, compared to the consensus earnings per share estimate of $1.50.
+The company provided earnings per share (EPS) guidance of $1.34-$1.50 for the period, compared to the consensus estimate of $1.50.
 The company issued revenue guidance of -.

 The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 14th.
-Stockholders of record on Friday, September 23rd will be issued a dividend of $0.15 per share.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.28%.
-The ex-dividend date of this dividend is Thursday, September 22nd.
-Korn Ferry’s payout ratio is 9.88%.
+Shareholders of record on Friday, September 23rd will be given a dividend of $0.15 per share.
+The ex-dividend date is Thursday, September 22nd.
+This represents a $0.60 dividend on an annualized basis and a yield of 1.18%.
+Korn Ferry’s payout ratio is presently 9.88%.

 Hedge Funds Weigh In On Korn Ferry